Mixed classes at Spurcroft

 - We have to consider the best ways to meet the needs of all of the year groups.
 There is never one simple answer but a key factor is that we do not prioritise the needs of one year group above the needs of another.

 - Single year teaching is more straightforward and is generally how we seek to arrange our classes..
 However, mixed-year teaching is our preferred option when we feel that it will better meet the needs of our pupils.

 Why do mixed classes happen in different year groups at different times?

-- Planning and preparation will be the same for all staff in the team and can be better shared out.
+- Planning and preparation is the same for all staff in the team and can be better shared out.